kokspflanze/PServerCMS/docs/general-setup/RANKING_ICONS.md

 ALTER TABLE dbo._RefObjCommon ADD webName varchar(255) NOT NULL DEFAULT 'ItemName';
 ````

+Hint you can use [File](https://raw.githubusercontent.com/kokspflanze/PServerCMS/master/help/itemname.txt) for the basic ItemNames of your items, but dont miss, you could have other names and/or additional Items.

 ## Config

 Now you can enable `'SROItemDetails',` in `config/application.config.php`.